Friendship According to Humphrey

-Read to Them schools can’t get enough of Humphrey the hamster – everyone’s favorite classroom pet.
+Read to Them schools can’t get enough of Humphrey the hamster, everyone’s favorite classroom pet.
 The diminutive psychologist manages to charm families and befriend students and school staff alike.
-He also seeks and learns life lessons and imparts his new found wisdom to the children and adults, students and families, at Longfellow School.
+He seeks and learns life lessons and imparts his newfound wisdom to children and adults, students and families, at Longfellow School.

 In Friendship According to Humphrey, Humphrey ponders just that – friendship.
 He questions what it is to be a friend.
-He observes students stumbling their way to friendship – and offers his trademark inconspicuous advice and interventions.
-He compiles a taxonomy of friendship – a valuable list detailing different kinds of friendship – a list all classrooms and families are sure to enjoy pondering.
-And he perseveres to strike his own friendship with his new found classroom companion – Og the Frog.
+He observes students stumbling their way to friendship, offering his trademark inconspicuous advice and interventions.
+He compiles a taxonomy of friendship, a valuable list detailing different kinds of friendship that classrooms and families are sure to enjoy pondering.
+And he perseveres to strike his own friendship with his newfound classroom companion, Og the Frog.

-Schools and Districts that opt for Friendship According to Humphrey will be able to forge a brand new Aldo the Custodian monologue (fast becoming the most popular One School, One Book and One District, One Book assembly idea) about, what else – friendship!
-You’ll find a complete set of 76 Trivia Questions – including a burgeoning number of “Who Said?” questions that place students right in the heart of the book, and have them begging for “one more chapter.”
+Schools and Districts that opt for Friendship According to Humphrey will be able to forge a brand new Aldo the Custodian monologue (fast becoming the most popular assembly idea) about, what else – friendship!
+You’ll find a complete set of Trivia Questions – including a burgeoning number of “Who Said?” questions that place students right in the heart of the book, and have them begging for one more chapter.

-If you want to develop a culture of literacy in your families’ homes – there’s no better way than to keep reading about the World According to Humphrey.
-As Ms. Mac says, “You can learn a lot from taking care of another species.”
-And we say, you can learn even more from following the excellent moral example of Humphrey the hamster – everyone’s master friend.
+If you want to develop a culture of literacy in your families’ homes, there’s no better way than to keep reading about Humphrey’s world.
+As Ms. Mac says, “You can learn a lot about yourself by taking care of another species.”
+And we say, you can learn even more from following the excellent moral example of Humphrey the hamster – everyone’s hamster friend.